 Sometimes, there is simply a lack of education.
 Although there is sex education in public schools, it primarily addresses sexually transmitted infections and birth control.
 School sex education certainly doesn’t cover the issue of sexuality and intimacy.
 Scandinavian countries educate students about healthy intimate relationships.
-In America, a legacy of Puritanism and religious fundamentalism are barriers to education about sexual health.
+In America, a legacy of Puritanism and religious fundamentalism are barriers to education about sexual health and understanding intimate relations.

 There are Solutions to Achieving Sexual Health

 For men, the solutions are often simple.
 For some men with low testosterone the solution is testosterone replacement therapy.
 The other problem in men is what we call a plumbing issue.
 This means low blood flow to the arteries of the penis prevents erections.
 Restoring testosterone, evaluating the arterial system and using medications like Viagra can solve these problems for men.

 For women, hormone balancing solves many sexual and mood problems.
 At the Sklar Center we use only bioidentical hormones which have the exact same chemical structure as your own hormones.
 This means they are safer and have fewer side effects than non-bioidentical and synthesized hormones.

 Bioidentical forms of estrogen help your libido and vaginal dryness.
 For example, bioidentical testosterone helps libido, arousal and orgasms.
 In addition, bioidentical DHEA is another hormone that helps with libido in both men and women.
 These hormones are safe and have worked well for women and men.